raspibolt/raspibolt/raspibolt/raspibolt_40_lnd.md

 ### LND configuration
 Now that LND is installed, we need to configure it to work with Bitcoin Core and run automatically on startup.

+* Still as user 'admin', create a symbolic link to the `ip` binary located in `/bin/ip`, as it seems as LND cannot find it in some cases.
+  `$ sudo ln -s /bin/ip /usr/bin/ip`

 * Open a "bitcoin" user session
   `$ sudo su - bitcoin`